leena-l/Netflix-Analysis--PowerBI/README.md

 - Country-wise content availability
 Files in this Repository
 - `Netflix_Analysis.pbix` → Power BI dashboard file
-- `README.md` → Project documentation
+- `README.md` → Project documentation.

-Dashboard Preview

 How to Use
 1. Download the `.pbix` file from this repo.